codeitankit/Weights-and-Unit-Neuron-Pruning/README.md

 To run the files and reproduce the results, run clone and download the reposirory.
 Keep all the files in the same folder.
 Each jupyter file is a standlone file and does not depend on other files, so you can run the 4 Jupyter files in any order.

+The details about the 4 Jupyter notebooks are as follows:

+1. NN Weights and neuron pruning
+In this notebook, a neural network with 4 hidden layers (1000, 1000, 500, 200 neurons respectively) is trained over the MNIST dataset.
+After training, it is weight and neuron pruned for the following sparsity values (0,25,50,60,70,80,80, 95,97 and 99) and accuracy versus sparsity curves are plotted for both types of pruning.

+2. NN Recovery analysis  - Weight pruning
+Here, the weight pruned network is trained again for 500 iterations over the training data.
+The goal is to observe whether the weight pruned network is able to recover the original accuracy.
+Plots of original accuracy, weight pruned accuracy and weight pruned accuracy with retraining vs sparsity are plotted.

+3. NN Recovery analysis  - Neuron pruning
+Here, the neuron pruned network is trained again for 1000 iterations over the training data.
+The goal is to observe whether the neuron pruned network is able to recover the original accuracy.
+Plots of original accuracy, neuron pruned accuracy and neuron pruned accuracy with retraining vs sparsity are plotted.

+4. NN Increasing the test time efficiency via Unit or Neuron Pruning

+In this notebook, an attempt is made to increase the test time execution speed by using sparsity results obtained above.
+All those neurons which were rendered passive (by making their corresponding weights 0) in the neuron pruned network are now deleted, thus decreasing the size of each hidden layer(except the last layer).
+This gives a neural network which has lesser number of neurons than the original network.

+The test execution time is calculated in 2 ways:
+i) The smaller network is used to calculate accuracy on the test set and execution time is noted.
+Here, the network suffers decrease in accuracy as k% neurons in each hidden layer(ewxcept the last hidden layer) have been deleted. ii) The smaller network is forst retrained and then the accuracy and execution and test time accuracy are noted.
+Here, the network recovers the accuracy while maintaining the same execution time as in part (i).
+The test execution time decreases by a factor of 6-7 while the accuracy over the test same remains the same.

+Thus, we conclude that a neural network has a very large number of excess neurons which can be deleted once the network has been trained.
+After deleting these excess neurons, we retrain the smaller network and in this way, the test time execution speed can be increases substantially.